In-Orbit GRB Identification Using LLM-based model for the CXPD CubeSat: Dataset Preparation

 \subsection{GRB}

-For the GRB spectral input in the simulator, we focus on the energy range of 2–10 keV.
+For the GRB spectral input in the simulator, we focus on the energy range of 2–10 keV, which is particularly relevant for the study of GRB prompt emission in the soft X-ray band.
 Within this band, the GRB spectrum is modeled as a simple power-law distribution.
-The photon Indices are sampled according to the distribution obtained from statistical analyses of Swift satellite observations \citep{lien2016third}, as shown in Figure \ref{fig:Fig3}.
+The photon indices are sampled according to the distribution obtained from statistical analyses of Swift satellite observations \citep{lien2016third}, as shown in Figure \ref{fig:Fig3}, which is characteristic of prompt-emission-dominated spectra.

 During in-orbit operations, GRB identification is scheduled to occur every 300 seconds.
+This time window is determined by the operational design of the instrument and is intended to represent the extended duration of GRB prompt emission in the soft X-ray band, which is known to be significantly longer than that observed in the gamma-ray band and can reach several hundred seconds, as indicated by observations from the Einstein Probe (EP).
 Based on the GRB flux distribution reported in statistical studies and using the previously described spectral samples, we generate the cumulative GRB spectrum for each 300-second interval as input to the simulation.
-These simulated spectra are then used to model the detector's response.
+These simulated spectra are then used to model the detector's response to prompt-emission-dominated GRB signals.

 For the energy spectra used in the machine learning framework, only GRB events with total count rates exceeding the average background level are included.
-This selection criterion ensures that only detectable events are considered, as the identification of faint GRBs is observationally challenging and offers limited scientific value due to their insufficient signal strength for reliable analysis.
+This selection criterion ensures that only detectable events are considered, with an emphasis on bright GRBs for which the prompt emission is expected to dominate the observed flux during the initial few hundred seconds in the 2–10 keV band.
+We note that for certain GRBs, particularly those with rapidly fading prompt emission or a strong early afterglow component, the accumulated spectrum over 300 seconds may include a non-negligible contribution from afterglow emission.
+However, the detailed modeling of afterglow spectral and temporal evolution is beyond the scope of this work and is therefore not explicitly included in the simulations.